imgrant/ebi-gallery-infra/do-k8s-flux/README.md

 This deployment uses [_Terraform_](https://www.terraform.io/) to provision several key cloud infrastructure resources on the DigitalOcean cloud platform (Kubernetes cluster, database cluster, object storage service).

 Terraform also bootstraps the Kubernetes cluster with [_Flux_](https://fluxcd.io/), and configures this GitHub repository by committing the [_GitOps Toolkit_](https://fluxcd.io/docs/components/) components for _Flux_ to version control, and creating & adding an SSH deploy key that the cluster will use for Flux reconciliation.
 Once _Flux_ is installed, it will take over and deploy workloads defined in the source repository (see [Features](#features)).
 The _Sealed Secrets_ infrastructure component must be available before encrypted secrets needed by other components (_cert-manager_, _ExternalDNS_, the end application configuration) can be used.

-This repository represents the configured state of a live system, deployed at https://ebi-gallery-do.iangrant.me [^1]

-You can deploy the application yourself using this codebase by forking the repository, and modifying the deployment & configuration parameters appropriately.
-At the time of writing, DigitalOcean offer a [$100 free credit, 60-day trial](https://www.digitalocean.com/?refcode=56ab1cd93fe6) (or you could adapt the code to another cloud provider).
-See the workflow in [🚚 Usage](#-usage), below.
+This repository represents the configured state of a live system, deployed at https://ebi-gallery-do.iangrant.me [^1] You can deploy the application yourself using this codebase by forking the repository, and modifying the deployment & configuration parameters appropriately.[^2] See the workflow in [🚚 Usage](#-usage), below.

 [^1]: The live system has been deployed for the purposes of demonstrating the technical challenge; it will be shut down after February 14, 2002.
+[^2]: At the time of writing, DigitalOcean offer a [$100 free credit, 60-day trial](https://www.digitalocean.com/?refcode=56ab1cd93fe6).
+Alternatively, you could adapt the code to another cloud provider.

 ### Features